On the geometry of positive cones in finitely generated groups: Groups acting on trees

-\begin{proof} Take $\prec$ a left-order on $G$ with positive cone $P$.
-We first show that $G$ has the Hucha with respect to cyclic subgroups.
-Let $H$ be either an elliptic subgroup or cyclic subgroup acting loxodromically.
-Take $r>0$.
-In order to prove that $G$ is Hucha respect to $H$, we need to find a negative swamp in $P^{-1}$ of width $r$ for $H$.
-For this consider the geodesic segment $[v_1,v_2]$ and a subset $S\subseteq P^{-1}$ (provided by the hypothesis of the lemma) so that $S$ $r$-disconnects $\cC_{v_1}$ from $\cC_{v_2}$ in $\Gamma(G,X)$.
+Let $P$ be a positive cone in $G$, $H$ be either an elliptic subgroup or a cyclic subgroup acting loxodromically, and $r>0$.
+In order to prove the desired Hucha property, we need to find a negative swamp in $P^{-1}$ of width $r$ for $H$.
+For this we consider the geodesic segment $p=[v_1,v_2]_T$ and the subset $S\subseteq P^{-1}$ provided by the hypothesis, so that $S$ $r$-disconnects $\cC_{v_1}$ from $\cC_{v_2}$ in $\Gamma(G,X)$.

-To show that $S$ is our negative swamp, it is enough to show that: \begin{enumerate} \item $P\cap \cC_{v_i}$ is non-empty for $i=1,2$, \item there exist co-clases $h_iH$ such that $h_iH$ is contained in $\cC_{v_i}$ for $i=1,2$. \end{enumerate}
+We aim to show that $S$ is our negative swamp.
+For this it is enough to show that: \begin{enumerate} \item $P\cap \cC_{v_i}$ is non-empty for $i=1,2$, \item there are cosets $h_iH$ for $i=1,2$, such that $h_iH$ is contained in $\cC_{v_i}$. \end{enumerate}

-Since $G$ acts minimally on $T$ we get that $T_{v_i}$ is infinite for $i=1,2$.
-On the other hand, the action is of general type which implies that there exists some $h\in G$ acting loxodromically on $T$.
-Then, applying Proposition \ref{prop: P accumulates in ends of T} we conclude that $Pv$ intersect both $T_{v_1}$ and $T_{v_2}$ which implies that $P\cap \cC_{v_i}$ is non-empty for $i=1,2$ as desired.
-In order to show point 2 will discuss according to the action of $H$ on $T$.
+Since $T$ is an infinite tree with no leaves, we see that $T_{v_i}$ are unbounded for $i=1,2$.
+On the other hand, the action is of general type, so there is some $h\in G$ acting loxodromically on $T$.
+Then we may apply Proposition \ref{prop: P accumulates in ends of T} to conclude that $Pv$ intersects both $T_{v_1}$ and $T_{v_2}$.
+This implies that $P\cap \cC_{v_i}$ is non-empty for $i=1,2$, proving point 1.